ros-infrastructure/www.ros.org/content/blog/why-ros/index.md

 ### Shorten time to market

-ROS provides the tools, libraries, and capabilities that you need to develop your robotics applications, allowing you to spend your time on the work that is important for your business.
-Because it is open source, you have the flexibility to decide where and how to use ROS, as well as the freedom to customize it for your needs.
+ROS provides the tools, libraries, and capabilities that you need to develop your robotics applications, allowing you to spend more time on the work that is important for your business.
+Because it is open-source, you have the flexibility to decide where and how to use ROS, as well as the freedom to customize it for your needs.
+Moreover, ROS isn't exclusive, you don't need to choose between ROS or some other software stack; ROS easily integrates with your existing software to bring its tools to your problem.

 ### Multi-domain